podviaznikov/podviaznikov.com/journal.md

 if you did recognize that this failure was also systematic and cultural failure more than an individual one.

 Then you might come up with a list of ideas/directions to work on:
-- how about teaching kids of both sexes to communicate their boundaries better (and maybe even adults)
+- how about teaching kids of both sexes to communicate their boundaries better (and maybe even adults).
-- how about teaching some skills of emotional intelligence, like body language
+- how about teaching some skills of emotional intelligence, like body language.
-- how about improving how we teach sexual education
+- how about improving how we teach sexual education.
 - how about making pop culture Hollywood movies on such topics, showing what is appropriate and what is not.
  Why do we have so many movies focusing on having sex on the first date, but no movies that show us how to communicate "no".